Chart Color Schemes

 Infrastructure

-Millbank - Avoca has emerging levels of nearby infrastructure activity, ranking in the 36thth percentile nationally
+Millbank - Avoca has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified nine projects likely affecting the region.
-Notable initiatives include New Social Housing in Avoca, Bundaberg Regional Aviation and Aerospace Precinct, Bundaberg GHAG Solar PV Park, and RFDS Aviation Training Centre.
+Changes to local infrastructure significantly affect an area's performance.
+AreaSearch identified nine projects likely impacting the region.
+Key projects are New Social Housing in Avoca, Bundaberg Regional Aviation and Aerospace Precinct, Bundaberg GHAG Solar PV Park, and RFDS Aviation Training Centre.
 The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.